2014 White RiverCSA

 Summer Kitchen Family Farm will be providing roughly half the produce for our CSA box this year.
 We are so excited to grow for you and can't wait to see where this season takes us!

-This year we are happy to be collaborating with Janet Bachmann at Riverbend Gardens for the veggie portion of our CSA.Janet has been farming for years and she is just up river from our place!
+We are happy to be collaborating with Janet Bachmann at Riverbend Gardens for the veggie portion of our CSA.Janet has been farming for years and she is just up river from our place!
 Teaming up with our friend and neighbor like this allows for bigger portions, greater variety and decreased risk for the shareholder.

 Meat Provided by...